-Our research aims to understand how natural selection and evolution work to shape the biological diversity of natural populations.
-My research interests include the effect of climate change on evolutionary and ecological processes in the wild, quantitative genetics, natural and sexual selection, inbreeding depression, senescence, sexually-antagonistic effects, phenotypic plasticity and maternal effects.
-Most of my work has been on wild vertebrate populations - in particular, where we have long-term records over several decades of a study population - but I've also worked with collaborators on a range of lab, domestic and plant populations.
+We study how evolution and ecology shape the biological diversity of natural populations.
+We aim to understand the effects of both genetic and environmental effects on animal life histories.
+This includes how climate change is affecting wild animal populations today, as well as studies of the genetic basis of quantitative traits, natural and sexual selection, inbreeding depression, senescence, phenotypic plasticity and maternal effects.
+Most of my work has been on wild vertebrate species, in particular in studies where we have long-term records over several decades of a population, but I've also worked with collaborators on a range of lab, domestic and plant populations.

 Book: Charmantier, A., D. Garant, and L. E. B. Kruuk, editors.
 2014.
 Quantitative Genetics in the Wild.
 Oxford University Press, Oxford.

 Hajduk, Walling, Cockburn, Kruuk (2020).
 The 'algebra of evolution': the Robertson-Price identity and viability selection for body mass in a wild bird population.
 Phil.
 Trans.
 Royal Soc.
 B 375:20190359.

 Lv, Liu, Osmond, Cockburn, Kruuk (2020).
 When to start and when to stop: Effects of climate on breeding in a multi-brooded songbird.
 Global Change Biology 26:443-457.

 Siepielski, Morrissey, Carlson, Francis, Kingsolver, Whitney, Kruuk (2019).
 No evidence that warmer temperatures are associated with selection for smaller body sizes.
 Proc.
 Roy.
 Soc.
 B 286:20191332.